HermanMartinus/justsketchme-frontend/_posts/2022-01-20-how-to-sell-your-illustrations-online.md

 This is perhaps the most obvious, but also the most important.

 Being creative comes with many a caveat and perhaps the most egregious one is crippling self-doubt.
-Sure you get to make incredible things with your hands, but is it even good enough to justify its existence?
+Sure you get to make incredible things with your hands, but is it even good enough to justify its existence in the first place?

-Getting into a good mindset around money is pivotal if you want to make any to begin with.
+Getting into a good mindset around money is pivotal if you want to make any.

 This might be a bit controversial but I find a great way to muster the courage to charge for something is to go on a lengthy trawl online.

 Look at what people are selling on illustration and design websites and think about whether or not you would buy that.
 Yes?
-Maybe no?
+Maybe?
+No?
 Well, it doesn’t matter because someone would.

 This applies to your art as well.
-Sure some people will absolutely never add your creation to cart, but someone will!
+Sure some people will absolutely never add your creation to cart, but someone will.
+Hence, you can make money from your art.
+Rejoice!

-As hard as it is, try to muffle the siren song of doubt and insecurity and out you and your stuff out there.
+As hard as it is, try to muffle the siren song of doubt and insecurity and put you and your stuff out there.
 People pay for things they value and chances are someone will value your creativity so drown out the voices.

 Instead, focus on bringing the right people to your pages and forming a connection with them based on genuine interest.